rafaelsoteldosilva/CryptoCurrencies/ReadMe.md

         </MainLayout>
 ```

-This MainLayout is there to detect when the central button tab was pressed, in that case, a redux state flag was set (in tabs.js), then MainLayout dims the background and animates the presentation of two bottom buttons, transfer and withdraw
+This MainLayout is there to detect when the central button tab was pressed, in that case, a redux state flag is set (in /navigation/tabs.js), then MainLayout dims the background and animates the presentation of two bottom buttons: "transfer" and "withdraw"

 ## Libraries and API used in this project